Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-03/04-pages/page-02.md

 </p>

-If you wished to have a “cleaner” looking URL, you could create an additional child directory labeled `about/` and place a file saved as `index.html` within that directory.
+If you wished to have a "cleaner" looking URL, you could create an additional child directory labeled `about/` and place a file saved as `index.html` within that directory.

-In the next sub-topic, you'll see how an `index.html` is one of those files browsers expect to find.
+You'll see how an `index.html` is one of those files browsers expect to find in the next sub-topic.
 Because of this, if an `index.html` file is in a directory, you usually do not have to include it in the file path; the browser will request it automatically.

 <span class="label label-info">Note</span> Notice how we do not add `/index.html` at the end of the URL above; instead the URL simply ends with a directory slash (**/**).